-As these queries are received by a search engine, they may be analyzed and labeled based upon whether they were generated by a human searcher or by an automated process.
+As a search engine receives these queries, they may be analyzed and labeled based upon whether they were generated by a human searcher or by an automated process.

-So, how do you consider whether a query was submitted by a human or a bot?
+So, how do you consider whether a human or a bot submitted a query?

 Physical limitations of Human Searchers

 One way to distinguish between queries between men and robots is to keep some physical limitations of humans.
 The patent filing tells us about a couple:

 Volume – Humans can only do so many searches in any one period of time.
 Someone submitting 100 queries in 10 seconds likely isn’t human.
 And 200 queries from the same searcher in the period of a day might also seem unlikely.
 We’re told about one user searching for the word “mynet” 12,061 times during the course of one day.